kuy/blog/content/setup-yew-dev.md

 wasm-bindgen --target web --no-typescript --out-dir ../../static/ --out-name wasm ../../target/wasm32-unknown-unknown/debug/counter_web_sys.wasm
 ```

+I got following error on running `wasm-bindgen`.

 ## ERROR: thread 'main' panicked at 'index out of bounds: the len is 0 but the index is 0', /Users/yourname/.cargo/registry/src/github.com-1ecc6299db9ec823/wasm-bindgen-cli-support-0.2.58/src/descriptor.rs:198:15

 Welcome to the main section of this post.
-In my environment, I couldn't create wasm module and got errors:

 ```
 thread 'main' panicked at 'index out of bounds: the len is 0 but the index is 0', /Users/yourname/.cargo/registry/src/github.com-1ecc6299db9ec823/wasm-bindgen-cli-support-0.2.58/src/descriptor.rs:198:15
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
 ```

-Here is a verbose report.
+Here is a verbose output.

 ```
 thread 'main' panicked at 'index out of bounds: the len is 0 but the index is 0', /Users/yourname/.cargo/registry/src/github.com-1ecc6299db9ec823/wasm-bindgen-cli-support-0.2.58/src/descriptor.rs:198:15